 developed health promotion curricula and training on opioid prevention for primary care physicians, and worked as an investigative journalist covering community public health issues and as a community organizer in economically distressed communities.

-Allison Myers, PhD, MPH, Co-Program Director is the Director for the Oregon State University Center for Health Innovation, responsible for launching new projects at the intersection of public health for the College of Public Health and Human Sciences and the state. (bio)
+Allison Myers, PhD, MPH, Co-Program Director is the Director for the Oregon State University Center for Health Innovation, responsible for launching new projects at the intersection of public health for the College of Health and the state. (bio)

 Co-founded two organizations that depend on her expertise engaging community stakeholders and equipping them with the tools for policy, systems, and environmental changes that promote health and well-being.

-Dusti Linnell, PhD, Outreach Coordinator is a Lincoln and Tillamook county-based Assistant Professor of Practice, Family and Community Health Extension Program at the Oregon State University College of Public Health and Human Sciences has facilitated a national award-winning community partnership in Tillamook county and has been engaged with both Lincoln and Tillamook County health improvement initiatives since 2016. (bio)
+Dusti Linnell, PhD, Outreach Coordinator is a Lincoln and Tillamook county-based Assistant Professor of Practice, Family and Community Health Extension Program at the Oregon State University College of Health has facilitated a national award-winning community partnership in Tillamook county and has been engaged with both Lincoln and Tillamook County health improvement initiatives since 2016. (bio)

 Scholarship and expertise in health promotion and disease prevention and her dedication to providing service in her communities positions her well to provide support and open doors to the community partners for the project.

-Robin Maille, MA, MF, Outreach Coordinator is a Baker and Union county-based Assistant Professor of Practice, Family and Community Health Extension Program at the Oregon State University College of Public Health and Human Sciences. (bio)
+Robin Maille, MA, MF, Outreach Coordinator is a Baker and Union county-based Assistant Professor of Practice, Family and Community Health Extension Program at the Oregon State University College of Health. (bio)

 Cultivated strong local partnerships and participated on multiple local coalitions